ZinkLu/TGRobot/README.md

         Tgo:
             api_addr: "127.0.0.1"
             api_port: 1444
+            use_cert: true
+            sni: example.com
+            ca_cert_path: []
+            cert_path: client.crt
+            cert_key: client.key
+            verify: true
 ```

 - `handers.message_handler.Tgo`:
     - `api_addr`: grpc API's host
     - `api_port`: grpc API's port
+    - `use_cert`: use cert to connect to server or not, but have cert_path and cert_key filled
+    - `sni`: sni, if your api_addr is a IP address(like `127.0.0.1`), it will be used to verify cert's Domain information
+    - `ca_cert_path`: if you use a self signed cert, put your ca cert here
+    - `cert_path`: client cert.
+You should also add the cert to trojan server trust list, see [here](https://p4gefau1t.github.io/trojan-go/developer/api/)
+    - `cert_key`: client key
+    - `verify`: verify server client or not, `true` is alway recommanded

 > Currently only insecure connection is supported (connection with no client certificate.)